 There are many legends and myths about how the country Nepal came into existence.
 Nepal’s history extends back to centuries ago when the Gopalas and Mahishapalas are said to be the earliest rulers of the valley.
 They were expelled by the Kirantis around the 7th or 8th Century B.C.
 Kirantis ruled the valley for many centuries.
 Later, around 300 A.D.
 The Lichhavis from northern India overthrew the Kirantis and began to rule over the kingdom.
 Lichhavis King Amshuvarma married off his daughter Bhrikuti to the Tibetan King Tsong Tsen Gampo in the early 7th Century.
-This marriage established a good relation between Nepal and Tibet.
+This marriage established a good relationship between Nepal and Tibet.
 The Lichhavis first brought art and architecture to the valley.
 However, the golden age of creativity started after the Mallas conquered Licchavis in 1200 A.D.

 The Malla ruled for 500 years.
 They built remarkable temples and artistically designed palaces with wood carvings and metal works.
-Malla even introduced spectacular religious festivals, literature, music, art and drama during their ruling period.
-The valley was divided into three kingdoms: Kantipur, Bhadgaon and Patan after the death of King Yaksha Malla.
-The whole Nepal was divided into 46 independent principalities and one of these was the kingdom of Gorkha ruled by a Shah king.
+Malla even introduced spectacular religious festivals, literature, music, art, and drama during their ruling period.
+The valley was divided into three kingdoms: Kantipur, Bhadgaon, and Patan after the death of King Yaksha Malla.
+The whole of Nepal was divided into 46 independent principalities and one of these was the kingdom of Gorkha ruled by a Shah king.
 Gorkha King Prithvi Narayan Shah conquered the three kingdoms in the valley and made Kathmandu the capital city.
-India was ruled by the British that time so Prithvi Narayan Shah banished European missionaries from the country, Nepal remained closed to the outside world for more than a century.
+India was ruled by the British at that time so Prithvi Narayan Shah banished European missionaries from the country, Nepal remained closed to the outside world for more than a century.

 Jung Bahadur Rana